egison/egison/design/type-pm-compatibility.md

    substitution to the shared matcher target.

 Target specialization alone is never evidence for a structured capability.
-Ordinary gradual `TAny`, a target annotation, a match-site demand, or a recursive result annotation must not invent a capability head.
+Ordinary gradual `TAny`, a target annotation, or a match-site demand must not invent a capability head.

-### 2.2 Capability-origin ledger and nested core solver
+### 2.3 Capability-origin ledger and nested core solver

 Nested `Matcher` and `MatcherSlot` occurrences are solved by the same two-sorted rules as root occurrences. `InferState` records every capability